 A common side effect of many opioids is constipation, but out of the above two, hydrocodone tends to be more likely to result in this, as well as stomach pain.

 Other more severe side effects can arise as well, though these tend to be less common, such as:

 - Rapid Heart Rate (Which could lead to heart failure)

 As mentioned above, both of these substances can result in physical dependency and addiction.
 With powerful substances like hydrocodone and oxycodone, the physical dependence and addiction can be quite severe.
 Therefore, it is ideal that an individual seeks professional help with these conditions.
 These substances can have quite intense withdrawal symptoms, and it is better if they are monitored through the detox process by medical professionals.

 Best Drug Rehabilitation Can Help

 More and more people continue to fall into addiction every single day.
 And while addiction can be a challenging condition to struggle with, it can be overcome through proper treatment.
-Best Drug Rehabilitation can be of great assistance, as we help thousands to overcome their addictions every single year.
+Best Drug Rehabilitation can be of great assistance, as we help thousands to find the best treatment for their addictions every single year.
 A large part of our success lies in our focus on individualization, as we recognize that every single case of dependency is unique in many ways.
-As a result of this, we create a custom addiction treatment program for each person that is admitted, which allows us to address the difficulties that are particular to each.
+As a result of this, we help them find a custom addiction treatment program for their needs, which allows us to address the difficulties that are particular to each person.
 Give us a call today, and one of our staff can answer any questions that you may have regarding our program.